-Here is a list of things you should consider when buying a condominium unit.
-Price is definitely a major issue but should not be the only issue.
+Here’s a list of things you should consider before buying your first condo unit.
+For most condominium unit buyers, price is definitely a major issue, but trust us when we say it should NOT be the only issue!

 Feel free to add your inputs to the list!

 Seven (7) Things to Consider when Buying a Condo Unit

 When buying real estate, condo units included, a major factor a potential buyer should consider is location, location, location.
 The location of the condo greatly affects, one, the potential of price appreciation and, two, access to conveniences.

 The Makati area, for instance, being the business center of the Philippines, has always proven to be a good investment area.
 At The Fort BGC, meanwhile, prices of real estate have skyrocketed in the last few years.